 Section C. Participant Summary Information

-Demographic characteristics of new participants contained in this section should be based on information collected from the individual at the time of participation/enrollment in the program and reported for new participants cumulatively through the end of the reporting period.
-Grantees should submit all of the information below for the participants enrolled and funded by the H-1B Technical Skills Training and/or Jobs Accelerator Grants.
+Demographic characteristics of new participants contained in this section should be based on information collected from the individual at the time of participation in the program and reported for new participants cumulatively through the end of the reporting period.
+Grantees should submit all of the information below for the participants enrolled and funded by the H-1B Technical Skills Training, Jobs Accelerator, and Ready to Work Grants.
 For all data collection items contained within this section, the data format is an integer with a maximum field length of 6-digits.

 C.1a Male: The count of the total number of new participants who self-identify their gender as male.